roman-neuhauser/Ansel-wiki/Home.md

 # What is R&Darktable ?

-Rational & Darktable is a darktable fork with 21525 lines of bad code removed. _(Updated 23rd June 2022)_
+Rational & Darktable is a darktable fork with 22229 lines of bad code removed. _(Updated 19th July 2022)_

 Only the general-purpose and robust features have been kept, in order to focus on efficient image-processing and reduce the overhead: